Ancient Mayan Tikal

 In the mid-1400s, Mayapán, a vast and powerful Maya political center in Yucatán, was destroyed by a violent revolt spurred by fear of Aztec mercenaries living in the city.
 Mayapán was the last great capital to fall--a seminal event in the Maya world.

-Another capital: Chichen Itza
+Ancient Mayan Another Capital: Chichen Itza

 Chichen Itza was a Mayan capital, but late in the 10th century it is believed that the area fell under the dominion of the Toltecs, a powerful tribe from central Mexico.
 Chichen Itza which means "at the mouth of the well of Itza ", is the 2nd most visited archeological site of Mexico today.
 The Kukulkan Pyramid in Chichen-Itza which known as "El Castillo" (the castle), is one of the new Seven Wonders of the World elected in 07.07.2007.